MysteriousRSA/Custom.Crosshairs/README.md

 This is a mod for [Titanfall 2's Northstar Client](https://northstar.tf) that allows you to modify any weapons's crosshair.

-By default, this will set all crosshairs to the Alternator's crosshair.

 I'll add more weapon types over time until I've got everything covered.

 # INSTRUCTIONS